 The Institution's approach to planning includes the development and use of a series of interlinked plans which are reviewed and updated regularly.
-This planning process not only allows the Institution to focus on its operations, but also provides a framework of ownership and accountability for all staff.
+This planning process not only allows the Institution to focus on its operations and strategic priorities, but also provides a framework of ownership and accountability for all staff.